eRedekopp/GravityModelDistribution/README.md

 A Gravity Model probability distribution implementation in Java.
 The GravityModelDistribution is initialized by providing one or more bodies to consider.
 A body has an item which it represents, a mass, and a spatial location in N-Dimensional space.
-Given a reference body at some location, the GravityModelDistribution implements a weighted discrete random distribution over the bodies, where the weights for each body are determined by the amount of gravitational force they exert on the reference body.
+Given a reference body at some location, the GravityModelDistribution implements a [categorical probability distribution](https://en.wikipedia.org/wiki/Categorical_distribution) over the bodies, where the weights for each body are determined by the amount of gravitational force they exert on the reference body.
 If the reference point has an identical location to a body in the distribution (or if it simply is one of the bodies in the distribution), the body has a probability of 0 of